clynamen/politodownloader/README.md

 ## TODO:

 * cleanup current code
-* use a MVC for the treeview
-* improve ui layout
 * remove mutable variables
 * add error handling for actors
 * search for possible concurrency/lost message  issues
 * add other unit tests